inlinedb/inlinedb-docs/docs/api/table.md

 ## Update rows

-Adds a query to queue to update the rows that are matched by the given `filter`, and run given `update` on each of the filtered row to get the updated row.
+Queues a query to update the rows that are matched by the given `filter`, and run given `update` on each of the filtered row to get the updated row.

 ```js
 table.update(update[, filter]);